Lane Thomas Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays' 3.74 team ERA ranks second among all MLB pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.74).

-- Gausman will aim to claim his 10th victory when he gets the start for the Blue Jays, his 26th of the season.
-He is 9-8 with a 3.23 ERA and 195 strikeouts through 150 1/3 innings pitched.
+- Berrios (9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched) goes for his 10th victory when he makes the start for the Blue Jays, his 27th of the season.

-- The right-hander last appeared on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Thursday against the Baltimore Orioles, when he threw six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.